-As more and more of our sensitive information is stored online it allows for greater access to secure records.
+As more and more of our sensitive information is stored online, it allows for greater access to secure records.
 As a result, crime has also moved online; breeding the higher potential for our records to be breached at a very significant cost.
-States can benefit from strengthen their security networks and cyber policies on a continual basis.
+States can benefit from strengthening their security networks and cyber policies on a continual basis.

 Office of Cybersecurity & Communications for the U.S. Department of Homeland Security who work hard each day to meet the needs of our non-federal governments: